mustafatahirhussein/user_social_profile/example/README.md

 ### Bulleted list

-### Submit an issue describing the bug or feature request.
+Markup : * Submit an issue describing the bug or feature request.
-### Fork the repository and make changes in a new branch.
+Markup : * Fork the repository and make changes in a new branch.
-### Submit a pull request with your changes.
+Markup : * Submit a pull request with your changes.